By: Darrell Castle

 Unfortunately, Allergen – the pharmaceutical company that makes Botox – didn’t tell all of this to the doctors treating our children.
 In many hospitals around the United States, doctors use Botox on CP children without knowing about the risks.
 They may have your child’s best interest at heart, but they’re being kept in the dark.

 When we found out this was happening, I and my attorneys were appalled.
 As a personal injury attorney I see a lot of dangerous drug cases every day; but these Botox injuries truly shocked me.
+Contact our offices to dicsuss your options with a dangerous drugs lawyer Memphis, TN families turn to and trust.

 If your child has been injured by Botox injections – or if you think they might have been – contact me today.
 My Tennessee Botox attorneys in Memphis are dedicated to getting justice for victims of this drug.
 You may be entitled to compensation.
 It’s our job to help you investigate the situation, figure out what happened, and help you win.